-SCSI (pronounced SKUH-zee and sometimes colloquially known as "scuzzy"), the Small Computer System Interface, is a set of ANSI standard electronic interfaces that allow personal computers to communicate with peripheral hardware such as disk drives, tape drives, CD-ROM drives, printers, and scanners faster and more flexibly than previous interfaces.
-Developed at Apple Computer and still used in the Macintosh, the present set of SCSIs are parallel interfaces.
-SCSI ports continue to be built into many personal computers today and are supported by all major operating systems.
+SCSI (pronounced SKUH-zee and sometimes colloquially known as "scuzzy"), the Small Computer System Interface, is a set of American National Standards Institute (ANSI) standard electronic interfaces that allow personal computers (PCs) to communicate with peripheral hardware such as disk drives, tape drives, CD-ROM drives, printers and scanners faster and more flexibly than previous parallel data transfer interfaces.

-Although not all devices support all levels of SCSI, the evolving SCSI standards are generally backwards-compatible.
-That is, if you attach an older device to a newer computer with support for a later standard, the older device will work at the older and slower data rate.
+Although not all devices support all levels of SCSI, SCSI standards are generally backward-compatible.
+That is, if an older peripheral device is attached to a newer computer with support for a later standard, the older device will work at the older and slower data rate.
 In personal computing, SCSI interfaces have been replaced, for the most part, by Universal Serial Bus (USB).
 In the enterprise, SCSI is still used in server farms for hard drive controllers.Content Continues Below

 There are several components used in SCSI storage systems: